RatJuggler/developer-portfolio/README.md

 ### Production Example

-A combined Docker file with a reverse proxy is available as a production example:
+A combined Docker file with a docker-compose configuration is available as a production example (further Nginx security configuration required):

-- docker / combined - A reverse proxy to the Node application which also serves a copy of the public static files.
+- docker / combined - The public static files are served from Nginx whilst requests for template pages are proxied to the Node application.

   Create and run the images with: `docker-compose up`